Diocese of Lansing: Sex abuse cases

-The Diocese of Lansing paid a $225,000 settlement in August 2010 to a man who said he was sexually assaulted by Monsignor John Slowey at St. Vincent Home in Lansing in 1955.
-That same month, the diocese announced that Reverend John Martin of Laingsburg had molested at least six boys during the 1950s and 1960s.
+The Diocese of Lansing paid a $225,000 settlement in August 2010 to a man who said he was sexually assaulted by John Slowey at St. Vincent Home in Lansing in 1955.
+That same month, the diocese announced that John Martin of Laingsburg had molested at least six boys during the 1950s and 1960s.

-Reverend Vincent DeLorenzo from Flint was charged by the Michigan Department of Attorney General in May 2019 with six counts of first- and second-degree sexual misconduct.
+Vincent DeLorenzo, a priest from Flint, was charged by the Michigan Department of Attorney General in May 2019 with six counts of first- and second-degree sexual misconduct.
 Eight victims had accused him of sexual abuse.
 In 2019, the diocese requested that the Vatican laicize DeLorenzo.
 In April 2023, DeLorenzo pleaded guilty to one count of sexual assault.
-His victim was a five-year-old boy, whom he assaulted after officiating at a family funeral.
+His victim was a five-year-old boy whom he assaulted after officiating at a family funeral.
 DeLorenzo was sentenced to one year in prison and five years of probation.

 In July 2021, the diocese announced that it had determined two sexual abuse allegations against the late Bishop James Sullivan from the Diocese of Fargo to be credible.
-Two men had accused Sullivan of inappropriate behavior with them as boys during the 1960s, when Sullivan was a priest in the Diocese of Lansing.
-Sullivan later served as an auxiliary bishop in Lansing.The diocese in September 2019 published a list of 17 clergy with credible accusations of sexual abuse of minors dating back to 1937.
+Two men had accused Sullivan of inappropriate behavior with them during when they were boys in the 1960s, when Sullivan was a priest in the Diocese of Lansing.
+Sullivan later served as an auxiliary bishop in Lansing.
+The diocese in September 2019 published a list of 17 clergy with credible accusations of sexual abuse of minors dating back to 1937.
 The list was updated in 2022.

 In September 2020, Joseph Comperchio, a former teacher at St. John Catholic School in Jackson, was arrested in Fort Myers, Florida.
 He was charged in Michigan with two counts of first-degree criminal sexual conduct and four counts of second-degree criminal sexual conduct.
 Comperchio committed these acts at the school between 1974 and 1977.
 He was convicted and sentenced in 2021 to 12 to 30 years in prison.

+Michigan Attorney General Dana Nessel released a report in December 2024 on “allegations of sexual abuse and other sexual misconduct, including grooming and misuse of authority against minors and adults” in the Diocese of Lansing.
+The report named two bishops and 56 clergy and members of religious orders, with a total of 150 allegations.
+Only one person on that list, a deacon, was still in active ministry.